traject/traject/doc/settings.md

 * `marc4j_reader.source_encoding`: Used by Marc4JReader only when marc.source_type is 'binary', encoding strings accepted
   by marc4j MarcPermissiveStreamReader.
 Default "BESTGUESS", also "UTF-8", "MARC"

+* `marcout.allow_oversized`: Used with `-x marcout` command to output marc when outputting as ISO 2709 binary, set to true or string "true", and the MARC::Writer will have allow_oversized=true set, allowing oversized records to be serialized with length bytes zero'd out -- technically illegal, but can be read by MARC::Reader in permissive mode.

 * `output_file`: Output file to write to for operations that write to files: For instance the `marcout` command, or Writer classes that write to files, like Traject::JsonWriter.
 Has an shortcut `-o` on command line.